Business strategyDecember 11, 2025

 Licenses

-Software development often involves acquiring licenses for development tools, frameworks, libraries, external systems and third-party services.
+Software development often involves acquiring licenses for development tools, frameworks, libraries, external systems, and third-party services.
 These can range from integrated development environments (IDEs) to specific API access that enhances the software's functionality or enables connection with existing software.

 Hardware

 Depending on the project, significant hardware costs may apply.
 This includes servers, computers, testing devices, and other infrastructure necessary to develop, test, and deploy the software.
-In some cases, specialized hardware may be needed to meet the project's requirements.
+In some cases, specialised hardware may be needed to meet the project's requirements.

 Initial setup